irohalab/mira-docker/README.md

 ```
 then you will be asked several questions.

+**Note that if you choose generated password for admin account of Albireo, it will be printed in console. that's the
+only place you can find the password. so write it down. you will need that to login afterward.

 Or you can also do it yourself manually.

-After generate the config and docker-compose. you should also download and buid your Deneb project

 ## Build Deneb:
 in the mira-docker directory. run the script